675acf91bad034d5383d6e6c 9E9A9709 min -Ocean Breeze

 In Network vs Out of Network 3 300x300 1 -Ocean Breeze

-In-network and out-of-network dentist is not the same.
+An in-network and an out-of-network dentist is not the same.
 Dentists who work in-network are also known as participating providers.
 They are contracted within your insurance company because they have agreed to provide dental services at some negotiated rates.

 This means that if you choose an in-network dentist to take care of your oral needs, you will typically be paying less at the time of service.
 By choosing in-network providers you can get 100% coverage from your insurance for preventative care, such as cleanings and regular checkups.